Dr. Alejandro J. Brenes

 Alejandro graduated from his PhD at the University of Dundee in 2023 under the supervision of Prof. Cantrell and Prof. Lamond.
 His work focussed on using large-scale proteomics and computational biology to characterise the murine and human immune system, with a focus on murine T cells and human neutrophils.
 This led him to create the Immunological Proteome Resource (immpres.co.uk).

 In 2024 Alejandro started working as a postdoctoral computational biologist within the Walmsley Group at the Centre for Inflammation Research, part of the University of Edinburgh.
-His research is now focussed on the proteomic characterisation of human granulocytes by leveraging mini-bulk and single cell proteomic workflows with the aim to define their functional heterogeneity, functional capacities and phenotypes in both homeostasis and chronic inflammatory disease.
+His research is now focussed on the proteomic characterisation of human granulocytes by leveraging mini-bulk and single cell proteomic workflows with the aim to define neutrophil and granulocyte functional heterogeneity, functional capacities and phenotypes in both homeostasis and chronic inflammatory disease.

 Responsibilities & affiliations